 each pair specifies an attribute or required capability of the connection.
 Typically, these are generated via the GUI browser's "Connection" dialog and kept as attachments inside the suite.

 An non-compound action block.
-I.e. any action which is not defined by an activity diagram, but either builtin (well known to expecco), a call to an external function or application, or defined programmatically as a piece of textual program code in one of the supported programming languages.
+I.e. any action which is not defined by an activity diagram or keyword list, but either builtin (well known to expecco), a call to an external function or application, or defined programmatically as a piece of textual program code in one of the supported programming languages.